k3rs3d/ringfairy/README.md

 ## Usage

 - Clone the repo.
-- Modify the `websites.json` file to include the details of the websites you want to include in the webring.
+- Modify the `websites.json` (by default) file to include the details of the websites you want to include in the webring.
+Each website must be added to the list.
+- (Optional) Add any extra files (such as CSS or images) into the `assets` folder.
+Everything in this folder will simply be copied over into the output directory.
 - (Optional) Customize the generated HTML by modifying the templates, located in the `templates` folder.
+You can also use remote HTML files as templates.
 See the section below.
 - Run `rustring` to generate HTML files containing the redirects.
 Each site will link to the next/previous site in the `websites.json` file, forming your webring!
 - Host the generated HTML files on your preferred hosting platform.